Heiss/Sciebo-Install/README.md

 src/main.py --help
 ```

-The application will look for a config.yaml.
-But you can also set your config into the used values.yaml, so you only have to maintain a single yaml file.
-Just append the content of config.yaml to your values.yaml.
-For options, please take a look into the config.yaml.example, because it holds everything with documentation you can configure for this app.
+The application will look for a `config.yaml`.
+But you can also set your config stuff for this tool into the sciebo RDS needed `values.yaml`, so you only have to maintain a single yaml file.
+Just append the content of `config.yaml` to your `values.yaml`.
+For options, please take a look into the `config.yaml.example`, because it holds everything with documentation you can configure for this app.
+Also you should take a look into the help parameter, because it shows, what the tool can do for you.

 ## Developer installation